bacor/delasol/corpora/marot-de-beze/README.md

 ### Music
 - **Note shapes.** Modernize note shapes (round instead of diamond).
+- **Ligatures** Group notes in a ligature with a slur; use underscores to extend the lycrics as usual.
 - **Clef.** Transcribe music in the original clef.
 - **Time signature.** Transcribe psalms in the original time signature: usually that is in cut time or in a 4/2 meter.
 - **Barlines.** Use ordinary barlines in the transcription for easy reference (and not, say, Mensuralstriche).
 This might occassionally introduce ties when whole notes cross barlines.
 The final barline is transcribed as a double barline.